axpogroup/hiring-challenges/senior-data-engineer-challenge/README.md

 Take 10 minutes to handover of the pipeline to the BI team (audience).
 Present your code as well as the outcome of the analysis to a technical audience.

+### 4. Mike is scaling

+After one year, Mike is progressing well and has implemented many real-time data pipelines gathering a lot of IoT data from all the sensors from various power plant of Axpo.
+His solution is getting slow and very costly.
+Mike is asking you to help him to scale his solution.

+Take 3 Minutes to explain a couple of considerations you would take into account to scale the solution and how you would approach this problem.

 ## Submission Instructions